dougeby/IntuneDocs/intune/windows-holographic-for-business.md

 > [!NOTE]
 > HoloLens devices running Windows 10 Holographic for Business 1607 don't support online-licensed apps from the Microsoft Store for Business.
 To learn more, see [Install apps on HoloLens](https://docs.microsoft.com/en-us/hololens/hololens-install-apps).

+## Device actions
+Intune has some built-in actions that allow IT administrators to do different tasks, locally on the device, or remotely using Intune in the Azure portal.
+When using devices running Windows Holographic for Business, the following actions can be used:

+- **[Remove devices or remove company data](devices-wipe.md#factory-reset)**: You can remove devices from Intune that are no longer needed, being repurposed, or missing.
+You can do this using the **Factory reset** action.
+Users can also issue a remote command from the Intune Company Portal to personally owned devices that are enrolled in Intune.

+- **[Sync devices to get the latest policies and actions](device-sync.md)**: Forces the device to immediately check in with Intune.
+When a device checks in, the device immediately receives any pending actions or policies that have been assigned.
+This feature can help you validate and troubleshoot policies you’ve assigned, without waiting for the next scheduled check-in.

+**[What is Microsoft Intune device management?](device-management.md)** is a good resource to learn about managing devices using the Azure portal.

 ## Device categories and groups
 **[Categorize devices into groups](device-group-mapping.md)**